By William Bronchick & Frank Pulley

 7. Assets and Access to Funds and Financing.
 It is true that real estate can be purchased with little or no money down – actually, that isn’t that difficult.
 However. at some point, you have to have some reserve funds in case something unexpected comes up.
 Having some assets makes the process a lot easier as does having some available cash; or at least access to it.
 If you don’t have assets or cash then see if there is anyone within your “circle” that can provide it if the right deal comes up.
 As you progress with your business, make sure one of your goals is to build assets in the form of cash reserves and equity in your properties.
 Holding rental properties is a great way to do all of the above and enjoy some passive income along the way.
 No matter what your investing strategies, you should ultimately try to end up in a place where passive income is coming into your business and whether you keep working or not, the income stream keeps flowing.

 That’s it!
 Here are a few final suggestions.
 Have more than one investing strategy, but don’t get too diluted, chase every deal under the sun and end up nowhere.
 Always keep learning because markets, laws, and techniques change.
-Remember you can make money in any real estate market, as long as you have the knowledge of what is currently working, a team of people around you and treat your investing as a business.
+Remember you can make money in any real estate market, as long as you have the knowledge of what is currently working, a team of people around you including a mentor, and treat your investing as a business.

 Here is to your success!